Research, user interviews, user stories, journey-mapping, and low-fidelity mockups.

 -Product Review

 Collaborating with culinary, QA, and engineering teams, I created a theoretical model of how this new format could work.
 I then iterated on wireframes, mockups, and prototypes using actual data from the product CMS.
+Time and attention were paid to the depth of our initial offering, showing users a wide assortment of vegetables and proteins.
+The system would include modular objects known as “cookables,” which can be used by the software to assemble full recipe programs with complete instructions and photos.

 The initial release added more than 7,000 new recipe programs.
 This feature also led to additional updates simplifying the core recipe format while leveraging procedurally- and user-generated content.

 Early smartphones came in various screen sizes, making broad distribution difficult.
 In particular, at Kiwi, we often had small teams working to resize assets and animations to fit a range of devices.
 Further complicating matters were development pipelines–when can designers and artists successfully hand off their work to engineers?
 Assets required extensive technical prep work to ensure compatibility with the code.
 Artists would spend hours painstakingly detailing animation properties without guarantees their expectations would translate into the game engine.
 Human error was also prevalent, given the time investment involved.
+There was a need to improve this process.

 I researched every requisite task in the development paths for game sprites, effects animations, and UI layout.
 I started with the quickest fixes yielding the most significant impact.
 I learned about Photoshop tools development and scripted a few different automation utilities.
 Next, I researched our engine’s UI system and determined how we could be more efficient there, too, as designers followed the same treacherous handoff with engineers for their work.
 I reverse-engineered the games’ UI format and then scripted a utility that converted Photoshop files into this format.
 The utility evaluated layers individually and extrapolated properties to XML during export.